ppman420/ShutUpDaniel-bot/README.md

 # shut up daniel

 A discord bot that says shut up to a person.
 Rename `config.json.template` to `config.json`, and edit the file to configure the bot.

+# How to run

+Linux:
+  Download the source code, cd into it, run `npm bot.js`